QuickBooks Online troubleshooting

 If I make changes to an order, product, vendor, or customer in QuickBooks Online, will it be updated in inFlow?

 No – the integration is one-way.
-All data is pushed from inFlow to QuickBooks Online (no data gets pushed back from QuickBooks Online to inFlow, with the exception of payments with the Push and pull payments option).
+All data is pushed from inFlow to QuickBooks Online (no data is pushed back from QuickBooks Online to inFlow, except for payments with the Push and pull payments option).

 Seeing duplicate payments?